googleapis/google-cloud-cpp/google/cloud/talent/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Cloud Talent Solution API][cloud-service-docs], a service to Cloud Talent Solution provides the capability to create, read, update, and delete job postings, as well as search jobs based on keywords and filters.
+This directory contains an idiomatic C++ client library for [Cloud Talent Solution][cloud-service-docs], a suite of APIs that allow you to create and manage jobs and profiles in the talent industry.

 This library is **experimental**.
-Its APIS are subject to change without notice.
+Its APIs are subject to change without notice.

 Please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).